-Maria Paola did her postdoc at INRIA Lorraine and at the Argonne National Laboratory; she received a PhD from the State University of New York at Stony Brook, with a thesis on Distributed Automated Deduction, a Dottorato di Ricerca, with a thesis On Completion Theorem Proving, and a Laurea, both from the Universita' degli Studi di Milano.
+Maria Paola did her postdoc at INRIA Lorraine and at the Argonne National Laboratory; she received a PhD from the State University of New York at Stony Brook, with a thesis on Distributed Automated Deduction; she received a Dottorato di Ricerca, with a thesis entitled On Completion Theorem Proving, and a Laurea, both from the Università degli Studi di Milano.

 Maria Paola Bonacina